 - Avocado slices or guacamole — see our see our guacamole recipe

 - Shredded cabbage, lettuce and/or Cilantro – it’s bright, fresh and green.

 - Lime or lemon is a good idea.

 - Adam likes adding hot sauce or salsa.
-His favorite is salsa verde (click for recipe).
+His favorite is salsa verde — see our salsa verde recipe.
 It’s made with tomatillos and green peppers.

 - He’s also partial to pickled jalapeños.
 We buy them jarred at the store.